 Subordinated Contract Obligations.
 On December 21, 2022, the MTA Board approved and provided authorization for the issuance of a Subordinated Contract Obligation under the Transportation Resolution to make funds available, in an amount not to exceed \$350 million for the payment of the Capital Availability Payment under the ADA Project Agreement.
 See "Alternative Capital Program Financing - ADA Elevator Project - P3 Financing."
 The Subordinated Contract obligation will be payable out of, and secured by a pledge and lien subordinate in all respects to, the lien on and pledge created by the Transportation Resolution for the payment of Transportation Revenue Bonds and Parity Debt issued thereunder, and on parity in all respects with any lien and pledge created by the Transportation Resolution for the payment of interest on obligation anticipation notes issued thereunder.
-Such lien and pledge will be on parity with or senior to the lien on any Subordinated Contract Obligations issued under the Transportation Resolution while the Subordinated Contract Obligation relating to the Capital Availability Paym 2023, there are no subordinated contract obligations outstanding; however, MTA Contract Obligation in early May 2023.
-See "- TRANSPORTATION REVENUE Resolution". expects to incur the Subordinated [THE REMAINDER OF THIS PAGE IS INTENTIONALLY I LEFT BLANK.]
+Such lien and pledge will be on parity with or senior to the lien on any Subordinated Contract Obligations issued under the Transportation Resolution while the Subordinated Contract Obligation relating to the Capital Availability Payment is outstanding.
+As of April 28, 2023, there are no subordinated contract obligations outstanding; however, MTA expects to incur the Subordinated Contract Obligation in early May 2023.
+See "- TRANSPORTATION REVENUE BONDS - Pledge Affected by the Resolution".